bormilan/bormilan.com/client/src/posts/seeger.md

        model.add(Dropout(0.5))
        model.add(Dense(4, activation='softmax'))
   return model

 ```

 ## Result

-Besides the fact that these models perfomed perfectly on paper, in a real environment it was awful sadly.
-I asked to myself why?
-My data is good, my models training prefectly and I have test and validation datasets too and I made a couple of other things, to prevent overfitting.
+Despite the fact that these models performed perfectly on paper, they performed poorly in a real-world environment.
+I asked myself, why?
+My data is good, my models are trained perfectly, and I have test and validation datasets.
+I also took several measures to prevent overfitting.

-The answer is that all the models are overfits.
-Yes.
-There was too much little difference between the pictures I taken under the data collecting step, and the real word environment.
-So I started making a ton of new image, but sadly it didnt solved the problem.
+The answer is that all the models are overfitting.
+Yes, there was very little difference between the pictures I took during the data collection step and the real-world environment.
+So, I started capturing a large number of new images, but unfortunately, it didn't solve the problem.

-Under the overwhelming data gathering, I realised that I can solve this problem in another way than classifying the images.
+During the extensive data gathering process, I realized that I can solve this problem in a different way rather than classifying the images.

 ## The Solution

-The idea was to detect the two key points of the ring, and then measure the distance between the two detected points.
+The goal was to detect the two key points of the ring and measure the distance between them.

 ### Object Detection

-So the first task was to make a detection trained to detect the two specific points of the ring.
-I remembered that we made a simple face detection model at one of the classes I had, so I started implementing that algorithm.
+The first step was to create a detection algorithm trained specifically for detecting the two points of the ring.
+I remembered that we had created a simple face detection model in one of my classes, so I started implementing a similar algorithm.

-In this solution, I used a the Knn classifier to classify each region of the image.
-So I made a "sliding window" algorithm that iterates through the image pixels and classifies every region if that region is the object we want to find.
-Here you can see how the detection developed through the process:
+For this solution, I used a K-nearest neighbors (Knn) classifier to classify each region of the image.
+I developed a "sliding window" algorithm that iterates through the image pixels and classifies each region to determine if it contains the desired object.
+The image below shows the progress of the detection process:

 <center><img src="http://www.bormilan.com/seeger3.png" width="80%" height="80%"></center>

-I think its a really good result, and I find interesting and awesome that you can make complex things like object detection, with just "simple" machine learning models and proper data preparation, without any convolutional neural network.
+I believe the results are quite good, and I find it interesting and impressive that we can achieve complex tasks like object detection using "simple" machine learning models and proper data preparation, without needing a convolutional neural network.

-As you can see on the picture, the final solution makes multiply detections still.
-The most popular method to solve this, to pick the best and throw the other detections away.
-I made something else, because I felt that was easier in this case.
+As you can see in the picture, the final solution still produces multiple detections.
+The most common approach to address this is to select the best detection and discard the others.
+However, in this case, I decided to take a different approach that I found easier.

-I calculated a center point from the mean of each detection rectangle center point.
-With this, I made a good and simple method that allows to the detection model to make multiply detections.
+I calculated a center point based on the mean of the center points of each detection rectangle.
+This allowed me to develop a simple and effective method that allows the detection model to produce multiple detections.

 ### Distance Measurement

-Atfer the succesfull detection, I had two coordinate pairs about the two key points of the ring.
+After successfully detecting the ring's key points, I obtained two pairs of coordinates.

-There are several distance measurement method out there, and every one of them has its ups and downs.
-I stated using the simple euclidean distance metric, because thats the most popular one, every one of us learned it at highschoolthats the most popular one, every one of us learned it at highschool.
-It was good, but not perfect.
-I realised that the vertical distance is important in these cases, so I switched to the manhattan metric.
-It was the best idea, the results were just perfect.
+There are several methods for measuring distance, each with its own strengths and weaknesses.
+I initially used the simple Euclidean distance metric, as it is the most popular and widely taught in high school.
+While it was good, it wasn't perfect.
+I realized that the vertical distance is important in these cases, so I switched to the Manhattan metric.
+This turned out to be the best choice, as the results were nearly perfect.

-I had three bad and six good test images, you can see the distance results in a table with each metric.
+I tested the solution with three bad and six good images.
+The table below shows the distance results using each metric:

 <center><img src="http://www.bormilan.com/seeger4.png" width="70%" height="70%"></center>

-In the two rows that I marked with the red rectangles, you can see how the manhattan metric increased some of the good cases and separated the good from the bad, better that the euclidean.
+In the two rows marked with red rectangles, you can see how the Manhattan metric improved some of the good cases and better distinguished them from the bad cases compared to the Euclidean metric.

 ## Conclusion

-I made a lot of progress with image classification, and Im not saying that direction was bad, but I think the other direction is better in my point of view.
-I think with the detection + distance measurement needs fewer training data, and its more reliable at the end of the day.
-Im saying this, because the distance measurement is just a pure mathematical method, so its consistent.
-The only way this solution can make a wrong result, is that if the detection make a false detection.
+I have made significant progress with image classification, and while I don't believe the direction I initially took was necessarily bad, I personally think the alternative direction is superior.
+In my opinion, using detection combined with distance measurement requires less training data and provides more reliable results in the end.
+I say this because distance measurement is purely mathematical, making it consistent.
+The only way this solution can yield incorrect results is if the detection itself produces a false positive.

-I think my detection model performed good enough, but later I trained a [Yolo](https://pjreddie.com/darknet/yolo/) model to detect the two key points of the ring, and it was perfect and a lot faster than my custom detector.
+I am satisfied with the performance of my detection model, but later on, I trained a [Yolo](https://pjreddie.com/darknet/yolo/) model to detect the two key points of the ring.
+It performed flawlessly and was much faster than my custom detector.

-I made a good solution for this problem in my opinion.
-It was super fun and interesting to working on, this project made me like the field of research and development.
+Overall, I believe I have found a good solution for this problem.
+Working on this project has been incredibly enjoyable and stimulating, and it has cultivated my interest in the field of research and development.